hpuented/ImageTools/README.md

 This repository contains a set of image processing functions written in Python.

-These functions can be used or adapted in other projects
+These functions can be used or adapted in other projects.